wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/getting-started-identity/includes/4-different-account-types.md

 ## Summary

-In this unit, you learned about the different account types that are used within the Microsoft Identity platform.
+In this unit, you learned about the different account types that are used within the Microsoft identity platform.
 You also learned about the differences and relationships between applications and service principals.